Mining and Token Rewards

 Rewards Change Over Time

-In the above table you can see the maximum allotted rewards per reward type in accordance with HIP 10 (described below).
+In the above table, you can see the maximum allotted rewards per reward type following HIP 10 (described below).
 If you want to see the current reward type percentage, you can always query the Chain Variables API.
-The next maximum allotted rewards change is currently scheduled for August 1, 2022.
+The next maximum allotted rewards change is currently scheduled for August 1, 2023 and will be updated along with changes related to the havening to maintain max HNT supply.

 HIP10 and Variable HNT Rewards for Network Data Transfer